Episode Title:Niacinamide in K-Beauty Ep-55

 Download Your Free Guide to K-Beauty: https://manage.kmail-lists.com/subscriptions/subscribe?a=XgHS8t&g=SmUKyF

-The Ministry for the Environment in Korea has recently announced that from 2022, cosmetics containers will be required to modify their recycling labels to indicate the grade for how easy or difficult it is to recycle the product.
+The Ministry for the Environment in Korea has recently announced that from 2022, cosmetics containers will be required to modify their recycling labels.
+They will now need to indicate the grade for how easy or difficult it is to recycle the product.

 Instead of the current labelling regime, which simply indicateshow the products are to be recycled in Korea (i.e. PET bottles, plastic, styrofoam etc), from next year the labels will need to indicate the level of difficulty in recycling them as well.
 The expected phrasing is along the lines of “The Very Best” level or “Difficult”.

 For example, if a container for a product was made of a combination of a plastic bottle, with a label and lid made of synthetic resins, it could be labelled “The Very Best” level for recycling.
 On the other hand, a plastic bottle with a paper label and a metallic lid would need to be labelled “Difficult” to recycle.

 There are concerns within the industry about these changes potentially hurting the image of the K-Beauty industry abroad, mainly for two reasons:

 A form of Vitamin B3, niacinamide is a skincare ingredient that’s a tried and true staple of many dermatological solutions.

 It is perhaps best known for effectively brightening dull skin.
 But it has many other benefits that make it a staple in homemade skin clinics as well.
 These include:

 Niacinamide is a jack of all trades, working for a wide variety of skin types, ages and skin concerns.
 Be prepared to fall in love if you have: